annalisa144/reverdecer/_posts/2019-01-03-heat-from-salt.md

 ---
-title: Heating with salt?!
+title: Saving for a rainy day
 date: '2019-01-03 06:00:00'
 image: hot-salt-pour_.jpg
 layout: post
 ---

+[We have a water heater] and [solar showers].
+They are all heated directly from the sun.
+They're wonderful on clear days.

 We're learning to heat with salt.
 Had never occurred to me, but it works offgrid to keep our toes from becoming ice cubes overnight.

 # Why is this better than heating with wood?